Pistonite/celer/docs/src/route/customizing-movements.md

 # Customizing Movements
-This section is an extension of the previous section for customizing a line, focusing on the `coord` and `movements` properties for customizing map movements.
+This section is an extension of [Customizing Lines](./customizing-lines.md), focusing on the `coord` and `movements` properties for customizing map movements.

 ## Single Coordinate